Functions and Responsibilities of Boar ...

 Stakeholder management emphasizes the need for a company to consider the needs of all its stakeholder groups.
 It lays the structure for stakeholder groups to exercise influence, control, and protect their interest in a company.

-Corporate governance lays the foundation for the legal, contractual, and organizational infrastructure that defines the rights and responsibilities of each group.
+Corporate governance lays the foundation for the legal, contractual, and organizational infrastructure that defines each group’s rights and responsibilities.

 The principles of governance are fundamentally based on corporate reporting and transparency.
 The external shareholders can gain financial and non-financial information through annual reports and other company disclosures.